 The fact that I am fluent in English, Mandarin, Finnish and French makes me feel a close bond with the expat community, both at home in Finland and around the world.

-TH: What was the most important and meaningful event or experience that happened in Finland?
+WW: What was the most important and meaningful event or experience that happened in Finland?

 Dexter: To work for Nokia for five years, as I finished my Master’s degree.